Emergency Medical Technician Program

-A web-based basic skills test administered by the company Criteria Pre-employment Testing will need to be taken by all prospective students.
+Web-based basic skills test administered by the company Criteria Pre-employment Testing will need to be taken by all prospective students.
 This is a pre-admission requirement and should be completed soon after submitting your registration form and fee.
 More information about the Criteria Basic Skills Test can be found by accessing the "Entry Requirements" section on this page.

 National Registry Exam

 Upon completion of the EMT program, you will be required to take the National Registry EMT Exam.
-All students completing this exam must present an official photo ID (driver's license or passport) on testing day in order to sit for the exam.
+All students completing this exam must present an official photo ID (driver's license or passport) on testing day to sit for the exam.
 Please plan for this requirement.

 - Submit the online registration form and $30 fee.

 - Criteria Basic Skills Test (CBST) - is a web-based pre-admission examination that will need to be completed soon after submitting your registration form and fee.
 The CBST measures basic grammar, spelling, math, and language skills needed to succeed in a wide variety of entry-level jobs.
 The exam will be administered at the school in one of our computer labs.
 To register for the exam, please contact the school at 484-628-0100.